pilif/pilif.github.com/_posts/2015-10-20-sni-progressive-enhancement.md

 * If the beacon doesn't load, then the browser probably doesn't support SNI, so keep them on the unencrypted page.
 If you want to, you can set a cookie to prevent further probing on subsequent requests.
 * On port 443, serve a [HSTS header](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security), so next time the browser visits, they'll use HTTPS from the start.

+IE8 will still show the page correctly but also show a warning that it has blocked content for your own security, so you might want to immediately redirect again (with the cookie set) in order to get rid of the warning.

 Contrary to the normal immediate redirect to HTTPS, this means that the first page-view even of compliant browsers will be unencrypted, so absolutely make sure that you serve all your cookies with the `secure` flag.
 This also means that in order to get to the encrypted version of the page, you need JavaScript enabled - at least for the first time.

 Maybe you can come up with some crazy hack using frames, but this method seems to be the cleanest.